UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 A great resource for folklore sound recording collections is the **American Folklore Society's Ethnographic Thesaurus:** http://id.loc.gov/vocabulary/ethnographicTerms.html

-Listed below is a local controlled vocabulary for music-based and/or AV centric collections.
+Listed below is a local controlled vocabulary for music-based and/or AV majority collections.
 Subject headings are arranged loosely by genre or subject.
 For more widely applicable subject terms (i.e.: Folk music., Folk songs., Dance music., etc), it may be useful to further specify the heading with a geographic location (i.e. Folk music--North Carolina.).

 #### Blues and R&B: